RezaBakhshiNia/todo/README.md

 ## 📝 License

-This project is built for educational and assessment purposes.
+This project is built for assessment purposes.